All Episodes

 And for that reason, he's become a bit of a social media sensation and a darling of the British right because he exists as the kind of man that we want to have live a happy life unmolested by mass immigration and multiculturalism.

-And J.D.
-Vance, considering he has a fantastic Twitter feed, you know, I've got some mutuals with him, like Charles Cornish Dale.
+And JD Vance, considering he has a fantastic Twitter feed, you know, I've got some mutuals with him like Charles Cornish Dale.

-He actually is a fan of Thomas Skinner and they had a mutual friend in my friend, James Orr, who brokered their introduction.
+And they had a mutual friend in my friend, James Orr, who brokered their introduction.

 I do know for a fact that Vance wanted to visit Jeremy Clarkson's pub the other day because Tom Skinner was actually there yesterday.